MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-q-and-a.md

 ![Q&A visual showing our formatting results](media/power-bi-visualization-q-and-a/power-bi-q-and-a-format.png)

 ## Convert your Q&A visual into a standard visual
-We've formatted our color blind safe column chart visual a bit -- added a title and a border.
+We've formatted our color blind safe column chart visual a bit: We added a title and a border.
 Now we're ready to convert it to a standard visual in our report and also pin it to a dashboard.

 Select the icon ![cog icon](media/power-bi-visualization-q-and-a/power-bi-convert-icon.png) to **Turn this Q&A result into a standard visual**.